kmanc/unifi_network_setup/letsencrypt.md

 #### This part is gonna be shorter with less explanation until / unless it get's to a spot that I want to dedicate more time to.
 Right now there isn't a great solution for renewals

-Install letsencrypt on the cloud key
+Install letsencrypt on the cloud key or machine of choice (I chose my macbook)

 `apt install letsencrypt`
+`brew install certbot`

 Run it on your domain

-`certbot certonly --manual --preferred-challenges dns -d *.<your_domain>`
+`certbot certonly --manual --preferred-challenges dns -d "*.<your_domain>"`

-Follow instructions and add the DNS TXT record in your registrar's UI
+Follow instructions and add the DNS TXT record in your registrar's UI Wait a sec, then confirm the certbot CLI as per request

-Go to where the certs went
+Go to where the certs went or SCP them to your CloudKey

 `/etc/letsencrypt/live/<your_domain>`
+`sudo scp /etc/letsencrypt/archive/<your_domain>/privkey.pem user@X.X.X.X:/`
+`sudo scp /etc/letsencrypt/archive/<your_domain>/fullchain.pem user@X.X.X.X:/`
+`sudo scp /etc/letsencrypt/archive/<your_domain>/chain.pem user@X.X.X.X:/`
+`sudo scp /etc/letsencrypt/archive/<your_domain>cert.pem user@X.X.X.X:/`

 Move them to where they need to be